-Together, the Connectivity Summit and road map are intended to help ensure this continentally and globally significant region secures its due share of historic near-term funding available in Canada and the U.S. to sustain an ecologically and culturally well-connected landscape, setting the stage for future successes and a healthy and climate-resilient environment for all living beings.
+Together, the Connectivity Summit and blueprint are intended to help ensure this region secures its due share of historic near-term funding now available in Canada and the U.S. to sustain a well-connected landscape for all living beings, setting the stage for future successes and a healthy and climate-resilient environment.